 - call a referendum

-NB Overview and scrutiny committees are committees of councillors who are responsible for scrutinising the work of the council – they have the power to hold the Council’s decision makers to account.
+Note: Overview and scrutiny committees are committees of councillors who are responsible for scrutinising the work of the council – they have the power to hold the council’s decision-makers to account.

 If your petition is about something for which the council is not fully responsible, (for example the local railway or hospital) it will consider making representations on behalf of the community to the relevant organisation.
 Councils often work in partnership with other local bodies and, where possible, will work with them to respond to your petition.